The city of Abrantes

 The history of Abrantes in modern day society

-Many aspects of it’s history is still evident in many of it’s buildings and street plans.
+Many aspects of its history is still evident in many of its buildings and street plans.
 So is the decay of the 20th century Slowly the most important building have been restored and some are still under restoration.
 Though many of the little medieval streets look almost original.
-Walking around I sometimes feel sad that not more is being done to restore it’s original beauty as many facades are decayed but than I realize that this has managed to help maintain it’s historical beauty.
+Walking around I sometimes feel sad that not more is being done to restore its original beauty as many facades are decayed but then I realize that this has managed to help maintain its historical beauty.
 The city has been poorer than a lot of other main Portuguese cities but this has also managed to keep at bay the property developers that in the previous decades have destructed many of the old historical neighbourhoods and replaced them with the soulless ambitions of modern housing ‘needs’ before the laws protecting historical buildings came into place.

 The castle gardens Castelo do Abrantes / Jardim do Castelo

 Walking around Abrantes.

 Being a medieval city trying to get through Abrantes by car would be shortcutting yourself most of the most interesting historical areas that are not accessible by car, plainly because they weren’t made for cars and are to narrow to be accessed by them.
 The little streets lead you through the city to the pedestrian squares.